-As required by Section 13-75(a) of the CMMC, the project includes a six-foot high block wall around the perimeter of the proposed master development lot ("development lot").
-The northern wall adjacent to the walkway will include additional landscaping to soften the appearance of the wall.
+As required by Section 13-75(a) of the CMMC, the project includes a six-foot high block wall around the perimeter of the proposed master development lot.
 The final design of the fences and walls will be reviewed as part of the building permit submittal.
 Any future modifications to fencing will be subject to review and approval of the Planning Division and would require building permits to be issued prior to installation.
 The heights and locations of walls and fences shall comply with the CMMC requirements as well as applicable visibility standards for traffic safety.